 The program also seeks to engender in its students a sensitivity to cultural and individual differences along with a flexibility in the application of psychological principles and techniques to a variety of populations.
 The mission of the program is to provide students with a strong background in general psychology and in the theory and practice of clinical psychology.
 Students are exposed to a range of theoretical orientations and psychological procedures.
 Formal specialization is available in the area of clinical child psychology.

 The clinical psychology program has been fully accredited by the American Psychological Association since 1959 (APA, Office of Program Consultation and Accreditation, 750 First Street NE, Washington, DC 20002-4242; 202.336.5979).
-This doctoral program receives many applications each year but only selects six to eight full-time students.
+This doctoral program receives many applications each year but only selects roughly six full-time students.
 All applications are reviewed by an admissions committee, and those in the final group of approximately 40 applicants are interviewed individually by at least two faculty members and an advanced graduate student.
 As part of the interview process, students are invited to Loyola to participate in a day-long program of activities that includes an orientation, question-and-answer period, opportunities to meet all of the clinical faculty and current graduate students, and a tour of the department and campus.

 Please see the Student Admissions, Outcome, and Other Data page for more information about our selection process and some characteristics of our current student body and their accomplishments.
 Specifics about the program can be found on the detailed program description page.
 Previous internship placements and employment outcomes can be found here.